Real Estate Guide for Raleigh-Durham Newcomers

 Geography and Demographics

-The Research Triangle gets its name from the three major research universities in the area: North Carolina State University in Raleigh, Duke University in Durham, and the University of North Carolina at Chapel Hill.
-These institutions contribute significantly to the region's intellectual capital and drive innovation across various sectors.
+North Carolina State University in Raleigh, Duke University in Durham, and the University of North Carolina at Chapel Hill anchor the region's intellectual capital.
+These institutions drive innovation across technology, healthcare, and biotechnology sectors, attracting a highly educated workforce to the area.

 Economic Landscape